-The debt ceiling is a statutory limit on spending created by Congress.
+Exactly what is the debt ceiling?
+It’s a limit on federal spending created by Congress.
 It’s not in the Constitution.
 It’s done by federal law through an act of Congress.

 There almost always has been a national debt, with upward spikes at times of crisis such as the Civil War and World War I. Sustained and ominous growth of the debt occurred during the New Deal in 1930s.
-In 1939, Congress created the debt ceiling that is in the news today.
+In 1939, Congress created the debt ceiling to limit borrowing by the federal government.

 Because the debt ceiling was created by legislative action, it can be changed by legislative action.
 Congress has raised the debt ceiling more than 70 times.
 By routinely raising the debt ceiling, Congress has rendered it virtually meaningless – except that periodic debates about whether to raise the debt ceiling send nervous tremors through financial markets because of feverish speculation that America will default on its debt-financing obligation.

-After the latest raising of the debt ceiling, a supersize headline on the front page of my local newspaper blared: BACKING AWAY FROM THE BRINK.
+When Congress raised the debt ceiling in October 2013, a supersize headline on the front page of my local newspaper blared: BACKING AWAY FROM THE BRINK.

 That was misleading.
-Our country is in terrible fiscal shape, but there need not be any threat of default.
+Our country is in terrible fiscal shape, but there need not be any threat of default on our debt.
 The Constitution requires America to service its debt, meaning we make the periodic debt payment on what we have borrowed to finance deficit spending, similar to a mortgage payment.
-There is no default on American credit if we follow the Constitution and pay that obligation first, which is about $30 billion per month.
+There is no default on American credit if we follow the Constitution and pay that obligation first.

-Then there is the problem of insufficient remaining money in the treasury to pay for the other spending that has been approved.
+Then there is the problem of insufficient money in the treasury to pay for the remaining spending that has been approved.
 The federal government should cut spending to match revenue or raise revenue to match spending.
-It should not keep taking the coward’s way out and borrow more money to cover the difference.
+It should not keep borrowing more money to cover the difference.

-In doing research for this note, I came across an Oct.
-17, 2013, news item at www.nbcbayarea.com that ridiculed U.S. Senator Rand Paul (R-KY) for making the same argument: There’s enough revenue to cover the debt-financing obligation; pay it and then prioritize remaining spending.
+An Oct.
+17, 2013, news item at www.nbcbayarea.com ridiculed U.S. Senator Rand Paul (R-KY) for making the same argument.
+Senator Paul said: There’s enough revenue to cover the debt-financing obligation; pay it and then prioritize remaining spending.
 The story relied on a professor at Berkeley Law School who served in the U.S. Treasury’s Office of Tax Policy from 2010-12.
-The professor and former Obama administration bureaucrat is a classic example of what we’re up against in trying to save the country.
-He said government computers are programmed to pay bills in the order they are received; they aren’t set up for prioritized spending.
+This professor and former Obama administration bureaucrat is an example of what we’re up against in trying to save the country.
+He said federal government computers are programmed to pay bills in the order they are received; they aren’t set up for prioritized spending.
 He said there was “absolutely no authority” for prioritizing spending and it would be “illegal” to do so.

 Pardon me, professor, but there is authority for prioritization of spending; it’s called the Constitution.
 If the computers aren’t programmed to make the debt-financing payment first, then that system is unconstitutional.
 The Constitution mandates that America service its debt.
 The Treasury Department’s computer system is not exempt.

-As for the rest of the budget, Congress and the president absolutely are authorized to get back into the budget and prioritize.
-In fact, it might be a healthy exercise to go through each line item and say pay this first, pay this second, pay this third, and so on.
+After the debt is serviced, Congress and the president can get back into the budget to prioritize and reduce spending.
+It might be a healthy exercise to go through each line item and say pay this first, pay this second, and so on.

 The next round of the debt ceiling drama is in February.
 The House should declare right now (November 2013): No raising the debt ceiling and borrowing more money unless a balanced budget amendment has been added to the Constitution.
 Congress immediately should crank out to the states a balanced budget amendment with an effective date 10 years out, and state legislatures should approve it ASAP.
 Otherwise the debt ceiling should not be raised in February and the federal government should buckle down to the brutal task of paring the budget to make spending match revenue.
 The president and members of Congress will have to earn those six-figure salaries by making tough fiscal decisions.
 Either we start chopping spending now to match available revenue, or we do it in a more measured manner over 10 years under the pressure of a constitutional provision requiring a balanced budget.
 Fiscal reformers can no longer do business-as-usual and raise the debt ceiling without getting anything meaningful in return.